SpartnerNL/laravel-excel-docs/3.1/architecture/README.md

 (new UsersImport)->import('users.xlsx');
 ```

-Read more about the importable trait, in the [importables](/3.1/imports/importables.html) docs.
+Read more about the importable trait in the [importables](/3.1/imports/importables.html) docs.

 ### Handling the Import object